 These suggestions are reasonably standard for basic research, and I am sure you can expand on them.

-How do interviews play out?
+How are interviews played out?

 First we need to understand the situation.
-It is just like going to a party: you arrive, park your car, walk from the car to the house, walk up to the front door and ring the bell.
+It is just like going to a party: You arrive, park your car, walk from the car to the house, walk up to the front door and ring the bell.
 The door opens, you walk in and say hello to the host and everyone there.
 Step by step, you know each phase.

 Interviews run in similar phases, and the key is to identify the goal of each phase.

 The goal of the first phase of the interview is to arrive on time or slightly early.
 This is achieved by parking close to the interview venue, ensuring you can park for more than one hour, and that the car park will not be full, etc. I can't emphasis how important it is to allow enough time to avoid being late.

 For example, you arrive for the interview and there is no nearby parking.
 It takes you 20 minutes to walk to the interview venue.
 You arrive late and are hot and flustered from rushing.
 Obviously, you could have done a better job planning your travel to the interview.

 By breaking down each phase into its step by step components, and identifying the purpose of each phase, you can plan how to behave in each phase to achieve each outcome, so each phase is successful.
 Most people can identify the phases up to and after the interview, but not the phases within the interview.
 They have a vague idea of how the interview will run, but it is really a black box and this is the problem.